2020-21 Active Schools

 Millimetre, Centimetre, and Metre, Oh My!
 (Gr.
 2-6)

 - Have students line up around the perimeter of the room or stand at their desks.

-- Have students start with feet side by side and move one set of toes ahead of the other set of toes to represent millimeter or “small”.
+- Have students start with feet side by side and move one set of toes ahead of the other set of toes to represent millimetre or “small”.

-- Have students place one foot in front of the other to represent centimeters or “medium”.
+- Have students place one foot in front of the other to represent centimetres or “medium”.

-- Have students take one large step forward to represent meter or “large”.
+- Have students take one large step forward to represent metre or “large”.

-- Call out different measurements: Example – Move forward 2 centimeters, then 5 millimeters, then 1 yard.
+- Call out different measurements: Example – Move forward 2 centimetres, then 5 millimetres, then 1 metre.

 - Have all students move in the same direction.
 Variations: 1.
 Add directions (right, left, forward, back).

-Example: Move back 3 meters and right 2 centimeters.
+Example: Move back 3 metres and right 2 centimetres.